 For all music lovers with large collections of songs and playlists that need to be used across all devices, AnyTrans and Boom 3D are indispensable, elevating your listening experience on your Mac.

-Best of all, both AnyTrans and Boom 3D are available on Setapp, a platform of more than 150 Mac apps and utilities that you can use daily to improve how you interact with your Mac to solve any problem.
-Now that you know how you can have total control over your music library, it’s time to make as many playlists as your heart desires.
+Best of all, both AnyTrans and Boom 3D are available on Setapp, a platform of more than 240 Mac and iOS apps and utilities that you can use daily to improve your flow.
+Now that you know how you can have total control over your music library, it's time to make as many playlists as your heart desires.